Pub/Sub at the edge with Fanout

 • If you prefer to have your origin server do the stream setup, then most of the edge code is no longer needed.
 See Connection setup below.

-• If you intend to use the new service in production, you'll want to add at least one origin server, a domain, and consider how you want Fastly to cache your non-streamed content.
+• If you intend to use the new service in production, you'll want to add at least one origin server and a domain, and consider how you want the Fastly platform to cache your non-streamed content.

 Connection setup

 Fanout connections are created by explicitly calling the appropriate handoff method in your preferred Compute language SDK.
-Fanout then queries a nominated origin server to find out what to do with the request.
-It's up to the origin to tell Fanout to treat the request as a stream and to provide a list of channels that client should subscribe to (this origin can also be a Compute service - it can even be the exact same service).
+Fanout then queries a nominated backend to find out what to do with the request.
+It's up to the backend to tell Fanout to treat the request as a stream and to provide a list of channels that client should subscribe to.

 Workflow for connection setup

-You should apply URL path constraints to the requests you upgrade to Fanout.
-Upgrading a request that isn't intended to be a stream may still work, because Fanout will relay that request to origin, and if the response is not WebSocket-over-HTTP or GRIP, Fanout will simply relay it back to the end user and close the connection.
+You should be selective about requests you hand off to Fanout, e.g., by checking its URL path or headers.
+Handing off a request that isn't intended to be a stream may still work, because Fanout will relay that request to origin, and if the response is not GRIP or WebSocket-over-HTTP, Fanout will simply relay it back to the client and close the connection.
 However, passing all requests through Fanout is not recommended, for a number of reasons:

-• Responses from origin will not interact with the Fastly cache, so content not intended to be streamed will not be cached.
+• The request will not interact with the Fastly cache, so even content that is not intended to be streamed will not be cached.

-• Responses from origin will not be accessible within the Compute program, they will be delivered directly to the client by Fanout.
+• Responses from origin will be delivered directly to the client by Fanout, and will not be available to the Compute program.

-As a result it usually makes sense to upgrade requests only when they target a known path or set of paths on which you want to stream responses:
+As a result it usually makes sense to hand off requests only when they target a known path or set of paths on which you want to stream responses:

 1. Rust